 Maintaining your computer equipment is a high priority.
-Your company spends thousands of dollars every time you upgrade your equipment, so of course you want to keep it running at peak operational efficiency for as long as possible.
+Your company spends thousands of dollars every time you upgrade your equipment, so of course, you want to keep it running at peak operational efficiency for as long as possible.
 You also need to know when it’s time to update, which will vary between types of equipment.
-Servers, for example, generally have a longer lifespan than desktop computers, and Uninterruptible Power Supplies (UPS) depend on batteries which will need to be replaced over time.
+Servers, for example, generally have a longer lifespan than desktop computers, and Uninterruptible Power Supplies (UPS) depend on batteries that will need to be replaced over time.
 Your IT systems are the backbone of operations at your company, they keep you connected and many components are vital to daily activity.
-You may find yourself asking; when should I replace that laptop, modem or surveillance system?
+You may find yourself asking; when should I replace that laptop, modem, or surveillance system?
 Below you will find an IT Maintenance Guide answering all of those questions.

 Computers and Laptops

 Desktop computers and laptops serve as workstations for employees.
 They are used almost every day and are not always in the most forgiving environments.
-Most tech experts agree that the lifespan for desktops and laptops ranges from 3-5 years.
+Most tech experts agree that the lifespan of desktops and laptops ranges from 3-5 years.
 Several factors play into this though, like what you need the computer to do.
-For example, if desktops only need to meet basic requirements like word processing and light web browsing, they will be able to do those tasks well longer than running graphic-intensive software.
+For example, if desktops only need to meet basic requirements like word processing and light web browsing, they will be able to do those tasks well longer than running graphics-intensive software.
 Your computer’s life span ends when it no longer meets your needs and upgrading is more expensive than buying a new computer.
 Often, you have the option to upgrade the computer’s internal hardware to help prolong its usefulness.
 A new hard drive and RAM upgrade will boost performance significantly.
 With desktops you also have the option to upgrade the graphics card, laptops aren’t usually as easy to upgrade.
 You should be sure to keep software up to date, it will help reduce bugs and glitches.
 This is an important step in protecting against viruses, along with running virus scanning software to check for malware.
 Driver and BIOS updates will also fix known problems, solve compatibility issues and improve functionality.
 Keeping the computer clean with regular dusting and maintenance will keep it running at peak operational efficiency.
-Finally, keep in mind that the quality of computer you buy to begin with matters.
+Finally, keep in mind that the quality of the computer you buy, to begin with matters.
 An inexpensive notebook will need to be replaced before a high-end business laptop.
 Always check expert and customer reviews before purchasing a new computer.

 When it comes to servers, life expectancy can vary greatly.
-Companies that run graphic and RAM intensive software will likely need replacement sooner, as the technology and software demands change.
-Servers are built to high standards, and most components are upgrade-able.
+Companies that run graphic and RAM-intensive software will likely need replacement sooner, as the technology and software demands change.
+Servers are built to high standards, and most components are upgradeable.
 Generally, a server’s lifespan is 3-6 years.
 Sometimes, with considerable upgrades, servers last as long at 10 years.
 Recently there has been a shift toward virtual machines and cloud computing, which changes how storage is managed across the network.
 If your company has multiple servers you may be able to extend their life span by having them share the workload.
 As with desktop workstations, regular maintenance like dusting, and updates to software and operating systems are a must.
 When the server is no longer handling your needs you may be able to re-purpose it as a backup machine or to run less intensive software.

 Uninterruptible Power Supplies (UPS)